whittlel/isaac_sim_lukebot/docs/readme/windows_developer_configuration.md

 **Note:** If you already have Visual Studio and the Windows SDK installed, this might be the only change needed.
 The tooling will auto-detect installed components.

+## Compiler Version Checking

+The Windows build process will check a handful of versions before starting.
+It expects to find the following versions (defined in `repo.toml`):
+ * VS 2022
+ * MSVC v143
+ * MSBuild 17.*
+ * WinSDK 10.0.22621.0

+If you do not have these versions you can still start a build, run `build.bat --skip-compiler-version-check`

 ## Microsoft Visual Studio and Windows SDK Setup

 ### Basic Installation